We’re effective, & much loved for it, whilst successfully improving the social economy.

 - Easy, fast and hassle-free option

-If you need skilled staff for a short-term project or to fill employment gaps in your organisation, Adopt an Intern can provide highly motivated, talented and work-ready graduates any week of the year.
-Our paperless service is designed to save you time and money while giving unemployed and underemployed, but talented, graduates a foot on the career ladder.
+If you need skilled staff for a short-term project or to fill employment gaps in your organisation, AAI can provide highly motivated, talented and work-ready individuals any week of the year.
+Our paperless service is designed to save you time and money while promoting your opportunity to the widest possible audience.

-"It's been great to work with Adopt an Intern over the last few years, I've been impressed by their smooth service and their ability to reach talented graduates, some of whom are now working with us on a longer term basis."
+"It's been great to work with AAI over the last few years, I've been impressed by their smooth service and their ability to reach talented graduates, some of whom are now working with us on a longer term basis."
 (Carolyn Sawers, Big Lottery Fund)

 - Widen and enhance your company's talent pool